Bryant Washburn

 Franklin Bryant Washburn III (April 28, 1889 – April 30, 1963) was an American actor who appeared in more than 370 films between 1911 and 1947.

+Early years

 Washburn's parents were Franklin Bryant Washburn II and Metha Catherine Johnson Washburn.
 He attended Lake View High School in Chicago.

+Career

 Washburn's early acting experience came in stock theater.
 He debuted in film in 1911 with Essanay Studios.
 He quickly became a comedy star after appearing in films such as Skinner's Baby and Skinner's Dress Suit in 1917.

+Personal life

+Washburn married actress Mabel Forrest in Chicago in 1914, and they had two children.
+She sued for divorce in January 1928.
 His second marriage was to actress Virginia Vance.
 They had a child together.